mspellecacy/monsterweek/README.md

 ![Move sheet](docs/images/move-sheet.png)

-If the move typically requires rolling a specific rating, you can select it in the drop-down at the top, and it will appear as a chip on the hunter sheet.
+If the move typically requires rolling a specific rating, you can select it in the drop-down at the top, and it will appear as a chip on the hunter sheet which can be clicked to roll that rating

-Those chips do not currently trigger a roll, but they let you know which rating to roll without needing to open the move.

 ### Gear/Weapon/Armor